Riff is too genre-savvy to count out Oasis

 - In his defense, he saw her get taken down but was unable to do anything at that point.
 Realistically, he had no way of knowing that she would be the first person immune to the effects of the virus and thus be capable of surviving an attack without becoming a "zombie"

 - The Avengers: Averted Trope.
 Agent Coulson appears to die, but the scene cuts away before we find out whether he was really Only Mostly Dead and taken to a hospital room.
-Fury plays the death for all it's worth in getting the bickering heroes to put aside their differences, but is explicitly shown to be a Consummate Liar about other things (including lying about the Captain America trading cards being taken from Coulson's body, rather than his locker!).
-Furthermore, the actor who plays Coulson has said he was assured by Joss Whedon that the character survives, and is rumored to be in talks to appear in future Marvel movies as that character.
-As of Agents Of Shield, he's alive and kicking, and knowledge of this is restricted to 'level seven' clearance.
+Nick Fury plays the death for all it's worth in getting the bickering heroes to put aside their differences, but is explicitly shown to be a Consummate Liar about other things (including lying about the Captain America trading cards being taken from Coulson's body, rather than his locker!).
+Furthermore, the actor who plays Coulson has said he was assured by Joss Whedon that the character survives.
+As of Agents Of SHIELD, he's alive and kicking, and knowledge of this is restricted to 'level seven' clearance.

 - Batman Begins: